Adam Niederklein

 • These plans cover pre-existing conditions, essential health benefits, and may include tax credits based on income.

-• Cannot be denied coverage for pre-existing conditions.
+• You cannot be denied coverage for pre-existing conditions.
+In fact, they can't even ask you questions about your health.

 • Can only enroll during special periods or open enrollment (Nov 1 - Dec 15).